LgHS/infra/README.md

 ANSIBLE_SSH_ARGS="-i ~/.ssh/<root-key>" ansible-playbook -u root -l <new-server> playbooks/provision.yml
 ```

-Once this is done, you can run the global role to set it up based on the inventory configuration:
+Once this is done, you can run the global role using your normal user to set it up based on the inventory configuration:

 ```bash
 ansible-playbook -l <new-server> playbooks/global.yml